schweits/kubernetes-ingress/docs/content/installation/ingress-nginx.md

 This ensures that all configuration is kept in the Ingress object.

 {{< warning >}}
-Do not alter the `spec` field of the Ingress resource when taking this option.
+You should avoid altering the `spec` field of the Ingress resource when taking this option.
+Ingress-NGINX Controller and NGINX Ingress Controller differ slightly in their implementations: changing the Kubernetes Ingress can create incompatibility issues.
 {{< /warning >}}

 ### Advanced configuration with annotations